DavidAGInnovation/Humble-Superhero-API/README.md

 **Frontend:** http://localhost:8080
 **PostgreSQL:** Accessible on port 5432.

+**Troubleshooting Database Connection Issues:**

+If the application (especially the backend) fails to start due to errors like `ECONNREFUSED`, it likely means it cannot connect to the PostgreSQL database.
+Ensure that:
+1. Your Docker daemon (e.g., Docker Desktop) is running.
+2. The database container is running.
+You can start it (and other services) with `docker-compose up -d`.
+If you only want to start the database, use `docker-compose up -d db`.
+   You can check running containers with `docker ps`.

 ## Collaboration & Future Improvements

 ## Team Collaboration

-**Code Reviews & Pair Programming:** We’d collaborate closely to review code, suggest improvements, and ensure adherence to coding standards.
+**Code Reviews & Pair Programming:** We'd collaborate closely to review code, suggest improvements, and ensure adherence to coding standards.
 **Modular Design:** With clear separation of concerns, team members can work on the backend, frontend, or microservices independently.
 **Documentation:** This README and inline comments serve as a starting point for new team members.